spybart/cryptocurrency_price_prediction/README.md

 **by Murat Tulca**

 #### Summary
 This project aims to predict cryptocurrency prices using machine learning.
-We will explore different ML models and evaluate their performance.
+We will explore different ML models and evaluate their performance.<br>

-A reasonably accurate price prediction model can help cryptocurrency traders by anticipating changes in prices and set up their trades accordingly.
+A reasonably accurate price prediction model can help cryptocurrency traders by anticipating changes in prices and set up their trades accordingly.<br>

-Can cryptocurrency prices be predicted using machine learning?
+Let's find out if cryptocurrency prices be predicted using machine learning.

 #### Data Source
 The CryptoCompare.com API provides historical price data for cryptocurrencies.
 The data can be retrieved as daily, hourly, or minutely data.
 In this project, we will be using daily data.

-Below is a sample of daily bitcoin price data retrieved using the CryptoCompare.com API:
+Below is a sample of bitcoin historical data retrieved using the [CryptoCompare API](https://min-api.cryptocompare.com):
 ```
 	time    	high    	low     	open    	volumefrom	volumeto    	close   	conversionType
 0	1610755200	37942.44	35395.88	36790.17	54226.28	1.995054e+09	36025.26	direct